MightyJoeW/gamesandkeys-webapp/README.md

 # GamesAndKeys.com

-[GamesAndKeys](http://www.gamesandkeys.com/) is a website that provides users with free video game piano tutorials, sheet music, and midi files.
+[GamesAndKeys](http://www.gamesandkeys.com/) is a website that provides users with free video game piano tutorials, sheet music, and midi files.<br />
+<i>* New site still in development.
+GamesAndKeys.com currently goes to the old blogger version.</i>

 ## Features